Interested in my Pitching Masterclass for your students, startups, or employees too? Get in touch!

 When ChatGPT was asked to do the work, it refused to.
 Constantly.
 And when it did do some work, it lied.
 Randomly.
 And when it actually produced usable results, it worked slower than an intern with a hangover.
 Also, doing random spot checks, I found that books were missing, inexplicably dropped along the way, some summaries were hallucinated, some links where swapped with placeholders, etc.

-Key insights: Break down tasks into the smallest single step, do not bundle steps in a chain (do not use and and and), complete one step, move on to a new instance for the next step, prompt for new task and input output of previous step in this new instance.
-Counterintuitively, it seems the less ChatGPT knows about the whole, the better the results.
-Also, try repeating same task with same prompting in multiple different instances – it doesn’t matter how or what you prompt, Chat GPT *will* (sooner or later) go off the reservation regardless – it might just suddenly work in one of the instances (by using exactly the same prompting that failed in 10 of the other instances).
+It helped a lot to break down tasks into the smallest single step, do not bundle steps in a chain (do not use and and and), complete one step, move on to a new instance for the next step, prompt for new task and input output of previous step in this new instance.
+Counterintuitively, it seems the less ChatGPT 4o knows about the whole, the better the results.
+So much for artificial intelligence.

 To wit: OpenAI is the most overvalued startup in history – I keep asking myself why I pay them; ChatGPT as a product experience is (still) very bad.

 The links to Amazon and Audible do include affiliate tags.
-(If you don’t want to feed the Bezos machine, you know how to get it somewhere else already).
-However, I’ll never get back even a fraction of the time it cost me to wrangle ChatGPT to do some actual work.
+(If you don’t want to feed the Bezos machine, you probably know how to get it somewhere else).
+However, I’ll never get back even a fraction of the time it cost me to wrangle ChatGPT to do some actual boring menial work.

 Recently I had the honor and pleasure to be invited to hold a keynote speech for Alumniportal by Deutscher Akademischer Austauschdienst (DAAD).